opendaylight/releng-builder/src/site/markdown/jenkins.markdown

 If no dependencies are listed then this job type is disabled by default.

+### <a name="distribution_test_job">Distribution Test Job</a>

+Trigger: **test-distribution**

+This job builds a distrbution against your patch, passes distribution sanity test and reports back the results to Gerrit.
+Leave a comment with trigger keyword above to activate it for a particular patch.

+This job is maintained by the [Integration/Test][1] project.

+**Note:** Running the "test-distribution" trigger will cause Jenkins to remove it's existing vote if it's already -1 or +1'd a comment.
+You will need to re-run your verify job (recheck) after running this to get Jenkins to put back the correct vote.

 ### <a name="patch_test_job">Patch Test Job</a>

 Trigger: **test-integration**